nofxx/assetify/README.md

 Preprocess images is also possible:

-    png "logo", "http....", :as => :jpg, :quality => 75
+    png 'logo', 'http....', as: :jpg, quality: 75

-Note: Need to install 'imagemagick' and 'minimagick' gem for this.
+Note: Need to install `imagemagick` and `minimagick` gem for this.

 Versions
 --------